 A question that was only included on the paper form asked if the respondent was the person represented in the form.
 If a person was unable to respond to the SDOH, the paper questionnaire was completed by a proxy.
 The relationship of the proxy to the adult represented in the questionnaire is indicated by the variable SDPROX42.
 SDPROX42 was coded "1" (Self-administered) if the respondent was the person represented in the questionnaire.
-A code of "-1" (Inapplicable) was assigned if a person was not eligible or was eligible but no data existed (SDOHELIG = 0 or 2).
+A code of "-1" (Inapplicable) was assigned if a person was not eligible or was eligible but no data existed

+(SDOHELIG = 0 or 2).
 Month and year of survey completion are included - SDCMPM and SDCMPY.

-A special weight variable (SDOHWT21P) has been designed to be used with the SDOH for persons who were age 18 and older at the interview date.
+A special weight variable (SDOHWT21F) has been designed to be used with the SDOH for persons who were age 18 and older at the interview date.
 This weight adjusts for non-response and weights to the U.S. civilian noninstitutionalized population (see Section 3.0 "Survey Sample Information" for details).
 The variables created from the SDOH begin with "SD."
 If a person was not assigned a positive SDOH weight, all SDOH variables except SDOHELIG were coded "Inapplicable" (-1).
+See Social and Health Experiences Sources on the MEPS website for a list of sources used for question wording.